Volary: History

-19th–20th centuries
+19th century

 In the late 19th century the market town of Volary consisted of 224 houses with 2,069 German speaking inhabitants.
 Under the patronage of the authorities, the parish Church of Saint Catherine and the school were built and maintained.
 There was also in a public chapel of St. Florian and a town hall.
 The main sources of income were agriculture, cattle breeding and cattle fattening, linen weaving and the production of yarns.
 Every year Volary sold about 400 steers to Prague.
 The deposited borough was surrounded by agriculturally used meadows with numerous wooden houses, hay barns and traditional alpine architecture which gave the area along with the special construction of the houses an alpine character.
 The mostly wooden houses of Volary were built on flat land, close to each other, combined with large stones, gabled roofs and gabled fronts.